Safety

 A 2013 study looked at bus ramps for over 200 wheelchair services provided by fixed route, public transportation.
 The study found that half of the buses in use exceeded the proposed guidelines of a 1:6 maximum slope.
 2.5% of boarding buses exceed this same guideline.
 This means that most public transportation was not able to serve people with disabilities.

 The new regulation might require you to make updates to your bus fleet.
-Creative Bus Sales has a variety of great wheelchair accessible van and buses for sale to replace outdated buses.
+Model 1 Commercial Vehicles has a variety of wheelchair accessible van and buses for sale to replace outdated buses.
 For most operations, understanding wheelchair ramps and lift options can be a big challenge.
-Our knowledgeable team of service professionals can help you make the updates to your lift and ensure your wheelchair seating follows current regulation.
+Our knowledgeable team can help you make the updates to your lift and ensure your wheelchair seating follows current regulation.

 We Can Help Ensure That You Are Compliant

-If your bus or fleet does not meet ADA regulations, or if you are unsure that it does, call us today at 888.633.838.
+If your bus or fleet does not meet ADA regulations, or if you are unsure that it does, contact us.
 We can help you determine your status and outline a plan of action.

-Creative Bus Sales has been in the industry for 38 years and we work with major manufacturers of wheelchair ramps, lifts, and safety features.
-Following all ADA regulations can be a challenge which is why the Creative team is here to support your need.
+Model 1 Commercial Vehicles has been in the industry for 45 years and we work with major manufacturers of wheelchair ramps, lifts, and safety features.
+Following all ADA regulations can be a challenge which is why you can depend on us to support you and those you serve.

-Creative Bus Sales has valuable resources to help you learn even more about the type of wheelchair buses.
+Model 1 has valuable resources to help you learn even more about the type of wheelchair buses, shuttles, and ADA compliant vans.

 - “About ADAAG for Transportation Vehicles”, United States Access Board